muzamilalfatih/library-management-system/README.md

 - SQL Server installed and running
 - Access to SQL Server Management Studio (SSMS) or any SQL query tool

-### Project Database Setup
-This guide will help you set up the  database for the project.

 ### Installation

 1. Clone the repository